 Narrowing of the vaginal opening through creation of a covering seal where there is no medical need or purpose and no benefit to health.

-FGM is often referred to as ‘Sunnah’, ‘female circumcision’ and ‘cutting’.
+FGM is often referred to as ‘Sunnah’, ‘female circumcision’ and ‘cutting’. an unacceptable practice for

-.
+FGM is a deeply embedded social norm, practised by families for a variety of complex reasons.

+The practice is not required by any religion.

 FGM is considered to be a form of child abuse and violence against women and girls, including in international legislation such as the Istanbul Convention and CEDAW.

+FGM is illegal in the UK under the Female Genital mutilation Act (2003).
+It is illegal to:

+Perform FGM in the UK

+Assist someone to perform FGM in the UK

+Assist someone to perform FGM on herself in the UK

+Assist someone to perform FGM on a UK national/permanent UK resident, outside of the UK